kivy/python-for-android/README.md

 - Several build options for build.py
 - Probably some other stuff

+Here are some specific things relating to changes in p4a itself since the reference commit that the revamp is based on:

+- Changed how keyboard height getter works
+- Numpy recipe has been fixed and improved
+- ctypes patch added

 # Untested recipes

 These recipes exist and probably should work, but haven't been